Pumpkin (PKIN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Pumpkin Historical Price

-According to the latest data gathered on Pumpkin live price page, the current price of Pumpkin is 0.00195937USD.
-The circulating supply of Pumpkin(PKIN) is 874.43M PKIN , giving it a market capitalization of $1.71M.
+According to the latest data gathered on Pumpkin live price page, the current price of Pumpkin is 0.00163611USD.
+The circulating supply of Pumpkin(PKIN) is 874.43M PKIN , giving it a market capitalization of $1.48M.

 How Does Pumpkin (PKIN) Price Prediction Module Work?